phxql/easy-krypto/README.md

 # Easy Krypto

-This library aims to provide a simple way to encrypt and decrypt stuff in a secure manner.
+This Kotlin library aims to provide a simple way to encrypt and decrypt stuff in a secure manner.

 ## Building